Understanding Your Household’s Digital Habits Is The Key To Choosing The Right Internet Plan And Avoiding Costly Overage Fees

 The Light User

-This profile fits households with one to two people who use the internet primarily for web browsing, email, and social media.
-You might stream a few shows a week in HD, but you aren’t glued to the TV.
+This profile fits smaller households with one to two people who use the internet primarily for light web browsing, answering emails, and casual social media scrolling.
+You might stream a few favorite television shows a week in standard HD, but you certainly aren’t glued to the screen or working remotely on video calls all day.

 Estimated Need: 200–400 GB per month.